 How Does Makerfest Celebrate the Maker Movement?

-Makers are artists, authors, hackers, builders, engineers, tinkerers, cooks, crafters, and everyday people who express their creativity through multiple avenues and address real world problems in innovative ways.
+Makers are artists and authors, tinkerers and techies, hackers and housebuilders, environmentalists and engineers, dancers and DIYers, modelers and macrame-ers, cooks, crafters, and coders-- in other words, everyday people who express their creativity through a variety of avenues, addressing real world problems in innovative ways.
 Makerfest IS the people who come to converse, share, demonstrate, and participate, so every year is unique.
 What makes JSMF different from other events is that we are entirely experiential, completely inclusive, and 100% free.
-JSMF isn’t about selling or showing, but doing.
+JSMF isn’t about selling or showing, but doing and sharing.

 How Makerfest Came to Be